briankoser/sfc-listeners-guide/episodes/0028-christians-and-harry-potter.md

 # Feedback
 <div class="quote">
-  <span class="quote-context tag is-size-6">The hosts listen to a voicemail from Colin in the UK</span>
+  <span class="quote-context is-size-6">The hosts listen to a voicemail from Colin in the UK</span>
   <q data-name="Colin">How you managed before Ben intrigues me.
 God certainly brought you two together for a reason.</q>
   <q class="matt">How I managed before you?</q>
   <q class="ben">We don't actually live together.</q>